sharraut7294/FormControlTestSuite/README.md

 - Network Interception: Modify network requests and responses to simulate various network conditions and test edge cases.
 - Intuitive API: Clean and easy-to-use API for navigating web pages, interacting with elements, and handling complex scenarios.

+## Page Object Model (POM)
+- The Page Object Model is implemented to encapsulate web elements and actions into separate page classes.
+This approach enhances maintainability by keeping test code and page navigation separate.

 ## TestNG Integration
 - TestNG is used as the test runner framework to organize and execute tests in this project.
 It provides powerful annotations and features for test management and reporting.